THE ZIPS

 Toons label (TEN-1; 1980) before splitting up at the end of 1980.

-An illustrated article about them can be found on the Bored Teenagers site.
+article about The Zips can be found on the Bored Teenagers site.

 Copyright 2016 Robert Lyons.